sninic/sdn-security/README.md

 ryu-manager --verbose --ofp-tcp-listen-port 6653 ~/sdn-security-project/src/simple_switch_13.py
 ```

-3. Try some commands to test if the network is reachable for all the hosts (h1, h2, and h3) in Mininet
+3. Try some commands to test if the network is reachable for all the hosts (h1, h2, and h3) in Mininet.
    For example:
 ```
 p1 ping p2
 p1 ping p3